SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/elements/locators.en.md

 CSS is the language used to style HTML pages.
 We can use css selector locator strategy to identify the element on the page.
 If the element has an id, we create the locator as css = #id.
 Otherwise the format we follow is css =[attribute=value] .
 Let us see an example from above HTML snippet.
-We will create locator for First Name textbox, using css.
+We will create a locator for First Name textbox, using css.

 {{< tabpane langEqualsHeader=true >}}